By Cathy Moore

 - "We need training on conflict management" -- Grievances will decrease by 10% in two years

 Obviously, the best measure will depend on the organization and its current strategies.

 2. Identify in general terms what people will do

 Your goal from step 1 could be enough, but it can help to add a second layer and mention in general terms what your audience will do differently.

-- "We need diversity training” — Employee retention will increase 8% by 2015 as all employees better manage diversity
+- "We need diversity training" -- Employee retention will increase 8% by 2024 as all managers better manage diversity

 By making goals like this, we're not promising that our project alone will be responsible for the change in numbers.
 However, we're making clear that our project is directly tied to an important measure that affects the performance of the organization and we're serious about designing a solution that works.

 When you involve the client and subject matter expert in setting this goal, you also start to turn their attention away from knowledge and toward changes in behavior.
 This can help loosen their obsession with information and save your audience from another ineffective information dump.
 It also makes it easier to suggest more agile solutions than training.